arizvisa/ida-minsc/docs/static/combinators.rst

 To simplify the generation of functions that can contain potentially complex logic, a number of primitive functions are provided which can be combined in arbitrary ways.
-This can facilitate the quick creation functions that can be used as one-liners.
+This can facilitate the quick creation of functions that can be used as one-liners.

 This was primarily developed for :doc:`matching`, but is also exposed to the user if they wish to use it in their endeavors.
 These can be used for